 To authorize and direct the Executive Committee to work with Tribal representatives to develop a letter of support for local Russian River watershed tribes to work to develop the next phase of the Russian River Pilot.
-Supervisor Wilson Supervisor McCowen Unanimous 04.26.19 PRP moved to accept the TPRC recommendation and suite of NCRP 2019 Proposition 1 IRWM Priority Projects as listed in the meeting summary with the following TPRC Contingencies: 1.
-To fund the City of Trinidad, Trinidad-Westhaven Community Water Reliability, Security and Enhancement Project up to the amount of \$831,389 should a Priority Project drop out of the NCRP 2019 Proposition 1 IRWM Regional Grant application prior to submittal of the application to DWR (summer 2019).
-2. Should a project drop out of the NCRP 2019 Proposition 1 IRWM Regional Grant after the grant is submitted to DWR, but prior to the NCRP Proposition 1 IRWM Round 2 TPRC Project Review Meeting, the funding will be rolled into the Round 2 funding pot.
-3. Should a project drop out of the NCRP 2019 Proposition 1 IRWM Regional Grant after the NCRP Proposition 1 IRWM Round 2 TPRC Project Review Meeting, the funding will be reallocated per the policy approved by the PRP in 2018 entitled Project Budget Under-Runs and Funding Reallocation Process (see Meeting Materials Attachment B, NCRP Policies, Policy V).
-Supervisor McCowen Supervisor Hemmingsen Unanimous 04.26.19 Review and Approve Agenda Supervisor McCowen Supervisor Gore Unanimous 10.18.19 Forest Resiliency Block Grant Ad Hoc Committee Recommendation: The Forest Resiliency Ad Hoc Committee requests that the NCRP PRP approve the proposed recommendations as described in the meeting materials for the items below. ii.
-IDENTIFICATION AND PRIORITIZATION PROCESS FOR PROJECTS, ACTIONS, STRATEGIES iii.
-DRAFT FOREST ADVISORS CRITERIA & SELECTION PROCESS iv.
+Supervisor Wilson Supervisor McCowen Unanimous 04.26.19 PRP moved to accept the TPRC recommendation and suite of NCRP 2019 Proposition 1 IRWM Priority Projects as listed in the meeting summary with the following TPRC Contingencies: To fund the City of Trinidad, Trinidad-Westhaven Community Water Reliability, Security and Enhancement Project up to the amount of \$831,389 should a Priority Project drop out of the NCRP 2019 Proposition 1 IRWM Regional Grant application prior to submittal of the application to DWR (summer 2019).
+Should a project drop out of the NCRP 2019 Proposition 1 IRWM Regional Grant after the grant is submitted to DWR, but prior to the NCRP Proposition 1 IRWM Round 2 TPRC Project Review Meeting, the funding will be rolled into the Round 2 funding pot.
+Should a project drop out of the NCRP 2019 Proposition 1 IRWM Regional Grant after the NCRP Proposition 1 IRWM Round 2 TPRC Project Review Meeting, the funding will be rolled into the Round 2 funding pot.
+Supervisor McCowen Supervisor Hemmingsen Unanimous 04.26.19 Review and Approve Agenda Supervisor McCowen Supervisor Gore Unanimous 10.18.19 Forest Resiliency Block Grant Ad Hoc Committee Recommendation:The Forest Resiliency Ad Hoc Committee requests that the NCRP PRP approve the proposedrecommendations as described in the meeting materials for the items below.ii.
+IDENTIFICATION AND PRIORITIZATION PROCESS FOR PROJECTS, ACTIONS,STRATEGIESiii.
+DRAFT FOREST ADVISORS CRITERIA & SELECTION PROCESSiv.
 NCRP WATERSHEDS, COMMUNITIES & FIRE RESILIENCY PLAN OUTLINE REVIEW Supervisor Madrone Grant Davis Unanimous 10.18.19 NCRP Handbook, 2019 Review & Approval To approve the staff recommendations: to approve the NCRP Policies to be included in the updated Handbook as an Appendix and approve the NCRP Handbook, 2019.
-Supervisor McCowen Supervisor Howard Unanimous 10.18.19 Review and Approve Agenda Supervisor Wilson Supervisor Jeremy Brown Unanimous 4.3.20 NCRP Regional Forest & Fire Capacity Demonstration Project Solicitation, Round 2 NCRP Forestry Ad Hoc Recommendations: i.
-Round 2 Demonstration Project Solicitation Timing & Selection • APRIL 13: The NCRP announces the 2020 Round 2 Demonstration Project Concept Proposal Solicitation via the NCRP website and eblast.
+Supervisor McCowen Supervisor Howard Unanimous 10.18.19 Review and Approve Agenda Supervisor Wilson Supervisor Jeremy Brown Unanimous 4.3.20 NCRP Regional Forest &amp; Fire Capacity Demonstration Project Solicitation, Round 2 NCRP Forestry Ad Hoc Recommendations: Round 2 Demonstration Project Solicitation Timing &amp; Selection APRIL 13: The NCRP announces the 2020 Round 2 Demonstration Project Concept Proposal Solicitation via the NCRP website and eblast.
 Supervisor Wilson Supervisor McCowen Unanimous 4.3.20